ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Scale bullets and shrapnel (scale drawn locations and sizes)
 - [x] Translate player (hooked to centerX,centerY)
 - [x] Scale player, visually (since the player is not tapped, just scale drawn location and size)
-- [x] Translate and scale level indicator, visually (doesn’t have an actual location, anyway)
+- [x] Translate and scale rotation indicator, visually (doesn’t have an actual location, anyway)
 - [x] Switch scale to a Float (will be between 1 and 2)
 - [x] Test scaling methods
 - [x] Scale death boundaries